mfeemster/keysharp/README.md

 		+ `IsFunc(functionName [, paramCount]) => Integer`
 		+ `Any.HasProp(propName [, paramCount]) => Integer`
 			+ The only properties which can have parameters are the `__Item[]` indexer properties.
 	+ This is needed to resolve the proper overloaded method.
+However, overloaded methods are currently not supported, but might be implemented in the future.
 	+ Omit `paramCount` or pass -1 to just use the first encountered method on the specified object with the specified name.
 * `KeysharpObject` has a new method `OwnPropCount()` which corresponds to the global function `ObjOwnPropCount()`.
 * `ComObjConnect()` takes an optional third parameter as a boolean (default: `false`) which specifies whether to write additional information to the debug output tab when events are received.